-NT Legislation/ Regulation Scope Relevance to activity Administering Authority Environment Protection Act 2019 (& Regulations 2020) This Act provides the requirement for operators in the Northern Territory to hold an 'environmental approval' for proposed actions that will have a significant impact on the environment or require referral under a 'referral trigger'.
+NT Legislation/ Regulation Scope Relevance to activity Administering Authority Protection Act 2019hold an 'environmental approval' for proposed actions that will have a significant impact on the environment or require referral under a 'referral trigger'.
 The Act would be triggered in the event of a hydrocarbon spill that reaches the shoreline, particularly with regard to pollution and waste containment, avoidance and abatement.
 NT EPA Waste Management and Pollution Control Act 1998 (& (Administration) Regulations 1998) Legislation protecting the environment through the encouragement of effective waste management, pollution prevention and control practices (relevant for waste disposal and transfer).
 This Act and its regulations may be triggered in the event that a hydrocarbon spill enters state waters.
 NT EPA Dangerous Goods Act 1998 (& Regulations 1985) This Act provides for the safe storage, handling and transport of certain Dangerous Goods.
 This Act and its regulations may be triggered in the event that a hydrocarbon spill enters state waters, with regard to incident reporting requirements.
-NT Worksafe Marine Pollution Act 1999 (& Regulations 2003) This Act provides protection of the marine and coastal environment by minimising intentional and negligent discharges of ship sourced pollutants to coastal waters.
+NT Worksafe Marine Pollution Act 1999This Act provides protection of the marine and coastal environment by minimising intentional and negligent discharges of ship sourced pollutants to coastal waters.
 It also enacts Annexures 1, 2, 3 and 5 of MARPOL.
 This Act and its regulations may be triggered in the event that a hydrocarbon spill enters state waters.
 NT Department of Environment, Parks and Water Security (DEPWS)

-Appendix 2: Project Information Flyers
+Appendix 2 Project Information Flyers